-Actions such as assigning roles and updating status’ of the incident are automatically captured in the events timeline.
+Actions such as assigning roles and updating the status of the incident are automatically captured in the events timeline.
 Learn more about the event timeline here.

 Changing an Incident’s Status

-You can progress the state of a Blameless incident through the various phases by updating its status.
+You can progress the status of a Blameless incident by updating its status.
 This can be achieved via the Blameless web UI, as well as through the Slack Blameless bot.
 Updating an incident’s status provides a new set of tasks to be completed for each phase transitioned into.

 /blameless status will prompt a modal asking the user to select a status for the incident.
 Users can also run

 /blameless set status to <investigating|identified|monitoring|resolved> to update the status.

 You can also update the status via the Blameless web UI by clicking on the status dropdown menu located in the upper left hand side of the incident page.